 All participants must be prepared to show Game Officials a valid University of California, Berkeley, Student ID Card, a current Cal Rec Club Card or a current Program Member Card and picture identification in order to participate in Intramural Sports.
 Individuals without current membership and picture identification will not be allowed to participate.
 A team unable to field a minimum number of players with current membership and picture identification will forfeit the contest.
 Program Members must show a picture identification in addition to the Program Member Card.

 Ultimate is a fast-paced, competitive, non-contact sport played by two seven-member teams.
 The sport offers a great deal of freedom and informality implicit in the rules.
 Primary among these is the spirit of sportsmanship, which enables the honor system to be effective.

 Seven (7) players shall constitute a team.
 Five (5) players are the minimum to start a game.
-For Co-Rec teams, three (3) of the seven players must be women.
-Two (2) if the team starts with five players.
+For Co-Rec teams, 3 of the 7 players must be women.
+Two (2) if the team starts with 5 players.

-Each team is allowed a maximum of twelve (12) players on their roster.
+Each team is allowed a maximum of 14 players on their roster.